This directory has moved. Here’s where we’re now keeping track (and trying hard to keep things up to date).

 In partnership with Van Ness Main Street, we are continually updating this directory of local stores, restaurants and institutions as they update their operational plans.
 VNMS is also keeping a list.

 Don’t see your business below?
 (No storefront?
 No problem.)
 Or have an update to share?
 Please comment below or email us at firstname.lastname@example.org.
 You can also support the businesses directly with a tax-deductible donation to the VNMS Growth Fund.
 VNMS is providing thousands of dollars in grants to small businesses within its boundaries.

-Buck’s Fishing and Camping is open for delivery via Caviar and for takeout orders.
+Buck’s Fishing and Camping is open Wednesday through Sunday for delivery via Caviar and for takeout orders.
 Call 202-364-0777.
-Also:

 Comet Ping Pong has opened its patio to diners and is continuing carry-out and delivery.
-Call 202-364-0404 (Comet prefers this) or order online through Caviar.
+To order, call 202-364-0404 (Comet prefers this) or order online through Caviar.